Ember storms terrorize residents caught in California wildfires

 "I got my wife and my daughter — I can't leave them," he said, choked with emotion.

-The Thomas Fire was only 10 percent contained as of Friday morning, and officials counted more than 73 homes destroyed and more than a dozen damaged as the blaze reached ever closer to the Pacific Ocean, said the California Department of Forestry and Fire Protection, known as Cal Fire.
+The Thomas Fire was only 10 percent contained as of Friday afternoon, and officials counted 401 structures destroyed and 81 others damaged, said the California Department of Forestry and Fire Protection, known as Cal Fire.
 In total, more than 15,000 structures remain threatened.

 Nearly 200,000 residents have been ordered to evacuate near the various fires, including as far north as Santa Barbara County, where the flames where threatening to jump freeways.